 Martha Wayles Skelton Jefferson

-Martha Wayles Skelton Jefferson was the wife of the third President of the United States, Thomas Jefferson, a widow of her first marriage.
+A widow of her first marriage, Martha Wayles Skelton Jefferson was the wife of the third President of the United States, Thomas Jefferson.
+Dying of ill health during the Revolutionary War, she did not live to see her husband become President.

 When Thomas Jefferson came courting, Martha Wayles Skelton at 22 was already a widow, an heiress, and a mother whose firstborn son would die in early childhood.
 Family tradition says that she was accomplished and beautiful--with slender figure, hazel eyes, and auburn hair--and wooed by many.
 Perhaps a mutual love of music cemented the romance; Jefferson played the violin, and one of the furnishings he ordered for the home he was building at Monticello was a "forte-piano" for his bride.